The Basics

 Follow along in this section, copy-pasting into your my_workflow.jl file.

-In VS Code, you can highlight each section and press (SHIFT+ENTER) to run the code.
+In VS Code, you can press (CTRL+ENTER) to run the current line,

 Or paste everything and press the run arrow (top right in VS Code) to run the entire file.